mcmoodoo/interest-rate-gov/Journal.md

 5. Now, I need to scan for token holders, so only allow access to the function call to those who hold this specific ERC20 token!
 Let's look into the specification of ERC20!
 6. Either way, I will need OpenZeppelin's or Solmate's ERC20 implementation from which to inherit, right?
 Let's try to import one of those into the project!
 7. I ended up using OpenZeppelin's ERC20.
 I was able to set the supply by minting to individual accounts, right?
 Let's check...
 Confirmed!
 The total supply adds up all the individually-minted amounts
-8. Now, let's check if anvil addresses are consecutive and then let's create a function `voteForInterestRate(uint256)` that will accept an interest rate from an address only if the address is a GOV token holder!
-That's getting a bit more interesting
+8. Now, let's check if anvil private keys are consecutive and then let's create a function `voteForInterestRate(uint256)` that will accept an interest rate from an address only if the address is a GOV token holder!
+That's getting a bit more interesting.
+Seems like anvil keys are not consecutive if using keccak256 with +1 to the previous key!
+Actually let's check sha256 once again!
+No!
-9.
+9. I diverted slightly and ended up modifying the GovToken's constructor to accept a memory array of holder addresses which are now passed from the script contract in the `run()` function.
+10. Can't get the addresses of contracts properly sorted out to run tests.
+So skipping test for now.
+Will try to deploy and test locally on anvil in real time :)
+11.